Grammatical tense: Tenseless language

 A tenseless language is one that does not mark tense information at all.
 Examples are Burmese, Dyirbal, most varieties of Chinese, Malay (including Indonesian), Thai, Yucatec Maya, Vietnamese, and in some analyses Greenlandic (Kalaallisut) and Guaraní.

-Tenseless languages can and do refer to time, but they do so using lexical items that establish time reference, or by using combinations of aspect, mood.
+Tenseless languages can and do refer to time, but they do so using lexical items that establish time reference, or by using combinations of aspect and mood.
 For example, most Sinitic languages express time reference chiefly by lexical means – through adjuncts, time phrases, and so on.
 (The same is done in tensed languages, to supplement or reinforce the time information conveyed by the choice of tense.)
 Time information is also sometimes conveyed as a secondary feature by markers of other categories, as with the aspect markers 了 le and 過 guò, which in most cases place an action in past time.
 However, much time information is conveyed implicitly by context – it is therefore not always necessary, when translating from a tensed to a tenseless language, say, to make explicit in the target language all of the information conveyed by the tenses in the source.

 For example, in Mandarin, though the language is tenseless, the auxiliary verb 会 huì can be used to express an action that will occur in the future: